BrianLesko/stepper-control/readme.md

 &nbsp;

 ## Full stepping
-To make a bipolar motor spin:
+To make a bipolar motor complete one full step:
  - Power the first coil.
  - Next power the second coil with reverse polarity.
  - Then power the first coil with reverse polarity.